Copyright 2026 ArcTouch

 But there’s another big reason: lean app development.

-Of course, the first steak knife was created long before lean product management methodology became a thing and its evolution certainly took a lot longer than building an app.
+Of course, the first steak knife was created long before lean product management methodology became a thing, and its evolution certainly took a lot longer than building an app.
 But at ArcTouch, we frequently talk about the steak knife as a metaphor for the kind of app we want to help our world-class clients create.
 And often, we use the acronym “MLP” (minimum lovable product) — a close relative of the Lean Startup movement’s “MVP” (minimum viable product) — in the same sentence.

-As part of the app definition process we perform as part of our mobile strategy services, we help clients determine their MLP (more on our lean app development process in a minute).
+During the app definition process, we follow our proven ArcTouch discovery process to help clients determine their MLP (more on our lean app development process in a minute).
 The MVP concept was developed by product management gurus Steve Blank and Eric Reis, who popularized the lean startup movement in Silicon Valley.
 An MVP is the leanest product you can build to test your assumptions about that product and its intended market.
-(Read why we think the term MLP is a better standard than MVP for app development.).
+(Read why we think the term MLP is a better standard than MVP for app development).

 The evolution of steak knives took decades.
 You don’t have that kind of time to build your mobile app.
 The fact is, what’s true today in mobile won’t be true tomorrow.